javiersanzgarcia/LazyVim/README.md

 Should be installed for a correct funcionality:

+- ripgrep
+- lazygit
+- xclip
+- NVM && Node (more than 18) for copilot apart Mason

+And next programing languages and act like IDE:

+- Web development (HTML, CSS, Javascript, Typescript)
 - Lua
-- NVM
-- Node (more than 18)
-- GVM
 - go1.21
+- Rust & Cargo
 - Python (and virtual environment)
-- rigrep (Is in all package managing)
-- lazygit
+- Java (Is not necessary installation for the plugin)